CodeSigils/nvim/README.md

-# 💤 LazyVim
+# Nvim setup

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Personal Neovim setup based on LazyVim - a starter template for 💤 [LazyVim](https://github.com/LazyVim/LazyVim).

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+- Refer to the [documentation](https://lazyvim.github.io/installation) to get learn more.